balazsgerlei/AndroidSecurityEvolution/README.md

 * Non-matching _Intents_ are blocked by _Intent filters_ (apps cannot send an _Intent_ to another app's exported component unless it fully matches the _Intent filter_ defined by it), see [Intents should match declared intent filters section of Android 13 and Android 13 QPR release notes
 ](https://source.android.com/docs/setup/about/android-13-release#declared-intent-filters)
 * Only [File Based Encryption (FBE)](https://source.android.com/docs/security/features/encryption/file-based) is allowed, [Full Disk Encryption (FDE)](https://source.android.com/docs/security/features/encryption/full-disk) is no longer - not even for devices updated from a version that it was allowed
+* [Shared UIDs](https://developer.android.com/guide/topics/manifest/manifest-element#uid) are deprecated.
+It was used to share the sandbox access between two or more apps and the ability to run in the same process.
+It could cause non-deterministic behavior within the package manager so it would be removed in a future Android version.
+See [Application Signing](https://source.android.com/docs/security/features/apksigning)
+* Keymaster support for symmetric cryptographic primitives such as _AES_ (Advanced Encryption Standard), _HMAC_ (Keyed-Hash Message Authentication Code), and asymmetric cryptographic algorithms (including _Elliptic Curve_, _RSA2048_, _RSA4096_, and _Curve 25519_)
+* `POST_NOTIFICATIONS` runtime permission added for sending non-exempt (including _Foreground Services_ (FGS)) notifications from an app, see [Notification runtime permission](https://developer.android.com/develop/ui/views/notifications/notification-permission)
+* Added _per-use_ prompt for apps requesting access to all device logs, giving users the ability to allow or deny access, see [Manage your device logs on Android](https://support.google.com/android/answer/12986432)
+* [Android Virtualization Framework (AVF)](https://source.android.com/docs/core/virtualization) introduced, bringing together different hypervisors under one framework with standardized APIs.
+* [APK signature scheme v3.1](https://source.android.com/docs/security/features/apksigning/v3-1) introduced, with all new key rotations that use `apksigner` will use the v3.1 signature scheme by default to target rotation for Android 13 and higher.